liferay/liferay-docs/develop/tutorials/articles/06-mvc-portlets/02-configurable-portlet-preferences.markdown

 ### Step 4: Modify the View JSP to Respond to the Current Portlet Preference Value [](id=step-4-modify-the-view-jsp-to-respond-to-the-curren)

-In your view JSP, you can implement logic to display your portlet based on its configured preferences.
+In your view JSP, you can implement logic to make your portlet change its display or behavior based on its configured preferences.
 You can access portlet preferences via the implicit variable `portletPreferences`.
 To access this variable, make sure to include the `<portlet:defineObjects />` tag in your JSP.

 Here's an example of accessing a boolean value stored in a portlet preference named `showLocationAddress`: